prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When true, the Prometheus server listens on the loopback address
+<p>listenLocal when true, the Prometheus server listens on the loopback address
 instead of the Pod IP&rsquo;s address.</p>
 </td>
 </tr>